karish-grover/Fake-News-Detection-using-Hierarchical-Convolutional-Attention-Network/README.md

 # Fake News Detection using Hierarchical Convolutional Attention Network

-This project was carried out as a part of the Natural Language Processing - NLP (CSE556) course project, at IIIT Delhi.
+This project was carried out as a part of the Natural Language Processing - NLP (CSE556) course, at **IIIT Delhi**.

 # Abstract
 In today’s digital era, social media platforms’ popularity has increased exponentially, lead- ing to an increase in the amount of unreliable information online.
 Verifying the integrity of a particular piece of news is not easy for any end-user.
 In this paper, our end goal is to design an efficient model to examine the reliability of a news piece.
 This paper addresses the problem of Fake News classification, given only the news piece content and the author name.
 We present, **Hierarchical Convolutional-Attention Network (HCAN)** composed of attention-enhanced word-level and sentence-level encoders and a CNN to capture the sequential correlation.
 Extensive experiments show that HCAN outperforms the state-of-the-art baselines models on a Kaggle dataset.

+# Dataset and Preprocessing
+We use the Kaggle [Fake news detection dataset](https://www.kaggle.com/c/fake-news/data) for our task.
+There are three attributes in the dataset, `author`, `title`, and `text`.
+We concatenate all the three features in order to make the final predictions.
+This is because the credibility of an author plays a very crucial role in determining the reliability of a news piece.
+Further, many times a news title has a particular writing style or phrases, and by detecting such patterns one can be more certain about a news article.
+Next, we remove the stop words and punctuations to further process our dataset.
+All the experiments are performed on a `80:20` train-test split.

 # Baselines